4thel00z/ccdown/README.md

 # CC-Downloader

-This is an experimental polite downloader for Common Crawl data writter in `rust`.
+This is an experimental polite downloader for Common Crawl data written in `rust`.
 This tool is intended for use outside of AWS.

 ## Todo